hatchways/team-marinara/README.md

 2. Ensure you have the `env_variables.yaml` file in /server/config/ (this contains API keys and should not be commited to git)

+### Notes:

-Note: app.yaml contains gcloud deployment settings
+- app.yaml contains gcloud deployment settings
+- The database can be accessed at [cloud.mongodb.com](cloud.mongodb.com) The project is called Mail Sender.
+- The project is hosted on GCP App Engine and can be managed at [console.cloud.google.com](console.cloud.google.com).
+The project is called Mail Sender

 ## Deploying